jspv/mchat/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-## Description
+## Description (OLD)
-*mchat* is an entirely text-based LLM chat application with support for different LLMs and pre-establshed customizable prompt 'personas' that support mult-shot prompts.  *mchat* uses the excellent [Textual](https://textual.textualize.io) framework for a GUI-like experience complete with mouse support and should run anywhere a decent terminal is available, including over SSH.
+*mchat* **was** an entirely text-based LLM chat application with support for different LLMs and pre-establshed customizable prompt 'personas' that support mult-shot prompts.  *mchat* uses the excellent [Textual](https://textual.textualize.io) framework for a GUI-like experience complete with mouse support and should run anywhere a decent terminal is available, including over SSH.

+## Description (NEW)
+NEW: As good as Textual is, I needed to move to a more graphically capable UI to be able to support embedded images, LaTeX, and graphing.
+To support this I have migrated the frontend to [Nicegui](https://nicegui.io)  The Textual code is still present and should continue to work, but I will not likely be maintaining it.

 All that is needed is an OpenAI API key.
 Azure OpenAI will also work, but you will need to disable the Dall-E support if you don't also have an OpenAI API key.

+## Screenshots (OLD)

 ![Screenshot1](screenshot1.png)